TangoMan75/tangoman-gulp/README.md

 Set up your front-end Gulp workflow in minutes
 ----------------------------------------------

-Once you've installed project dependecies with `npm install`, you should be ready to go right out the the box in most cases.
+Once you've installed project dependencies with `npm install`, you should be ready to go right out the the box in most cases.